From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 The two processes

-Process 1: Survival.
-Between each pair of consecutive occasions, an animal either survives with probability \(\phi\) (e.g. \(0.9\) or 90%) or dies with probability \(1 - \phi\) (e.g. \(1-0.9=0.1\) or 100-90=10%).
-Once dead, it stays dead.
-It cannot come back.
+The first is survival.
+Between any two consecutive occasions, an animal either survives with probability \(\phi\) (say \(0.9\), or 90%) or dies with probability \(1 - \phi\) (so \(1-0.9=0.1\), or 10%).
+Once it’s dead, it stays dead.
+It can’t come back.
 Zombies don’t exist in this house.

 Building the likelihood from a capture history

-• Occasion 1 to 2: The animal survived (\(\phi\)) but was not detected (\(1 - p\)).
+• Occasion 1 to 2: the animal survived (\(\phi\)) but was not detected (\(1 - p\)).
 Probability: \(\phi \times (1 - p)\)

-• Occasion 2 to 3: The animal survived (\(\phi\)) and was detected (\(p\)).
+• Occasion 2 to 3: the animal survived (\(\phi\)) and was detected (\(p\)).
 Probability: \(\phi \times p\)

-• Occasion 3 to 4: The animal survived (\(\phi\)) and was detected (\(p\)).
+• Occasion 3 to 4: the animal survived (\(\phi\)) and was detected (\(p\)).
 Probability: \(\phi \times p\)

 Putting it together, the probability of the full history 1 0 1 1 (after first capture) is: